Bleeding with blood clots after sex often signals irritation, infection, or underlying health issues requiring medical evaluation.

 - Pertinent past gynecological conditions.

-Physical examination involves inspection of external genitalia followed by speculum examination of the vagina and cervix to identify visible lesions, polyps, or signs of infection.
+Physical examination often involves inspection of external genitalia followed by speculum examination of the vagina and cervix to identify visible lesions, polyps, irritation, trauma, or signs of infection.

-A Pap smear is often performed concurrently to screen for abnormal cervical cells that could explain bleeding.
-Cultures for STIs may be collected if infection is suspected.
+A Pap test or HPV test may be recommended depending on age, screening history, and exam findings to check for abnormal cervical cells that could explain bleeding.
+Testing for STIs may be collected if infection is suspected.

-Ultrasound imaging evaluates uterine structures including fibroids or endometrial abnormalities contributing to abnormal bleeding patterns.
+Ultrasound imaging may be used to evaluate uterine structures including fibroids or endometrial abnormalities contributing to abnormal bleeding patterns.

-If initial tests are inconclusive but symptoms persist, further procedures such as hysteroscopy (direct visualization inside uterus) or endometrial biopsy might be necessary.
+If initial tests are inconclusive but symptoms persist, further procedures such as colposcopy, hysteroscopy, or endometrial biopsy might be necessary depending on age, risk factors, and the suspected source of bleeding.

 Comparison Table: Common Causes & Diagnostic Tools